AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 That is exactly what a view matrix does, we move the entire scene around inversed to where we want the camera to move.

-Because we want to move backwards and since OpenGL is a right-handed system we have more in the positive z-axis
+Because we want to move backwards and since OpenGL is a right-handed system we have more in the positive z-axis.
+We do this by translating the scene towards the negative z-axis.
+This gives the impression that we are moving backwards.

+**Right-handed **